0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 notes:
 Shuttle is currently still in Alpha, papercuts & stability issues, among other things, are somewhat expected.
-They are planning to hit beta this summer with new features and a step towards being able to support production-ready apps .
+They are planning to hit beta this summer with new features and a step towards being able to support production-ready apps.

 ---